How fit should you be. Fitness forecasting into the future.

 Fitness Forecasting for your future health!

 As you can see in the diagram below, our Fitness Forecaster maps your current strength and fitness level against population norms.
 The lines in the graph show us the percentiles of combined fitness and strength across the years.
 The solid line is the fiftieth percentile (50%ile), or the average value in fitness and strength at any age.
 The thicker dashed lines shows us the 25%ile (Bottom quarter – the lower line), and the 75%ile (top quarter – higher line).
-The high, dotted line, shows us the 90%ile, or the top 10% in the population for any given age.
+The high, dotted line, shows us the 90%ile, or the top 10% in the population for any given age, while the low dotted line, shows us the 10%ile, or the bottom 10% in the population for any given age.

 The lines also show us the trend in fitness and strength as we age.
 This allows us to predict your levels into the future, so we can minimise nasty surprises down the track.